Lecture Notes in Statistical Mechanics and Mesoscopics

 There are various generalizations of the random walk problem, where the dwell time or the size of the steps are random variables, leading in general to sub-diffusive or super diffusive behavior respectively.
 The latter case is known as Levi-flight.

-In the random walk problem the stochastic dynamics can be described by an equation for the time evolution of the probabilities~$p_n$ to find the particle in site~$n$.
-This has the form of a "rate equation".
-In the continuum limit it becomes the "diffusion equation" for the probability density $\rho(x)$ which we describe below.
-More generally this type of "master equation" is known as the "Fokker Planck equation" which we discuss later on.
+{\bf Master Equations.-- } In the random walk problem the stochastic dynamics can be described by an equation for the time evolution of the probabilities~$p_n$ to find the particle in site~$n$.
+This has the form of a {\em rate equation}.
+In the continuum limit it becomes a {\em diffusion equation} for the probability density $\rho(x)$.
+More generally this type of master equation is known as the {\em Fokker Planck equation}.